hanna-tseran/TVA/README.md

 ]
 ```

-**VIDEO** *(Video files are stored in avi format)*
+**VIDEO**
 ```
 {
-  "name": "name",
+  "name": "name", //can be used as uri
-  "tags": LIST OF TAGS,
+  "tags": LIST OF TAGS
-  // if that's enough time to implement
-  "url": "url"
 }
 ```